READING EDUCATION (CRD)

 A foundation in the materials and methods for teaching of beginning and expanding reading and language arts K-12, with emphasis on intervention programs, assessment, and instruction for individual and small groups of students.
 Intensive field experience is required.

-Prerequisite: Admission to the teacher education program, CSE 489, BER 450, and appropriate methods course.
+Prerequisite: Admission to the teacher education program.

 Study of methods and strategies for teaching reading at the secondary and junior-college levels.
 Methods of teaching word attack and comprehension skills are emphasized.
 Diagnostic techniques, study skills, and teaching reading in the content areas are also covered.